postponed - Country Club of Waterbury One Day Tournament

 The legend of Joan Joyce began in “the circle.”
 The Waterbury native pitched all over the world throwing 150 no-hitters and 50 perfect games.
 In 1974 her team, the Raybestos Brakettes, became the first American team to win the world championship.
 In exhibition games at Municipal Stadium in Waterbury, she struck out Ted Williams and Hank Aaron.

 In volleyball, she competed in national tournaments and was a player and coach for the United States Volleyball Association.
-On the basketball court, which was her favorite sport, she stared at Crosby High School, and in 1964 and 1965 she played on the U.S. Women’s National Team.
+On the basketball court, which was her favorite sport, she starred at Crosby High School, and in 1964 and 1965 she played on the U.S. Women’s National Team.

 However, her greatest accomplishment might be what she accomplished on the golf course.
 When Joyce retired from playing softball in 1975 her friend and LPGA Tour Legends Hall of Fame inductee Jane Blalock suggested after years of leisurely playing the game that she should seriously pursue golf.
 Despite being 35 years-old at the time Joyce quickly excelled and 18 months later at the age of 37 she was a member of the LPGA Tour.